umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Rich-Text-Editor/index.md

 `Returns: HTML`

 The Rich Text Editor (RTE) is based on [tinymce](https://www.tinymce.com/) and is highly configurable.
+Depdending on the configuration, it will give your content editors more flexibility when working with content that should be more than only plain text.

 ## [Configuration options](Configuration)